bdpennington/tooling-1-slides/slides.md

 # Package Compatibility

-## Semver
+## Semver (Semantic Versioning)

 You can specify the versions of dependencies your package manager will install using [semver](https://semver.org/).

 Let's look at some different ways you can define dependencies.
-Most package managers that server as dependency managers follow this convention, but not all, or to the fullest extent.
+Most package managers that manage dependencies follow this convention, but not all, or to the fullest extent.

 ```json{all|2|3|4|5|6|7|8|9|10|all}
 "dependencies": {